 By Jud Easterwood, Wildlife Biologist, Alabama Division of Wildlife and Freshwater Fisheries

 Photography – How many times have you observed an indescribable sight while sitting motionless in the treestand?
-A sharp-shinned hawk lighting 10 feet away or, perhaps, an inquisitive fox squirrel climbing the tree to examine your stand merely inches from your feet, or maybe the natural beauty created by a rare Alabama snow event.
+A sharp-shinned hawk lighting 10 feet away or an inquisitive fox squirrel climbing the tree to examine your stand, merely inches from your feet.
+What about the natural beauty created by a rare Alabama snow event.
 All of these would make incredible photos and serve as great mementos of your days in the woods.
 With technological advancements in digital cameras, packing a really small yet powerful camera is easier than ever.

-Reading – With life becoming more hectic by the minute, idle times to read novels, outdoor magazines or journals seem to be diminishing to the point of nonexistence.
+Reading – With life becoming more hectic by the minute, time to read novels, outdoor magazines or journals seems to be diminishing.
 Making room for a book in your daypack is a simple way to catch up on your reading.
-Stopping between pages to scan the woods before slowly turning the page just might result in spotting that buck slipping through the woods.
+Stopping between pages to scan the woods before slowly turning the page might just result in spotting that buck slipping through the woods.